 Lyon’s airport might not be the first name that comes to mind, but it’s among the most strategic.
 Located near France’s second-largest metro area, Lyon–Saint-Exupéry Airport is a popular hub for both domestic and international flights.
 If you’re booking a ticket to explore the Rhône-Alpes region, this is the place to land.

 What sets this airport apart is its accessibility.
-A high-speed train station is connected directly to the airport, so you can quickly reach cities like Grenoble, Annecy, or even Paris in under two hours.
+A high-speed train station is directly connected to the airport, so you can reach cities like Grenoble, Annecy, and even Paris in under 2 hours.

 Why choose Lyon when booking your flight?